aaronmadethis/bethepride/content/english/index.md

                         "pic": "DrHamisiKigwangalla",
                         "imageAltText": "Dr. Hamisi Kigwangalla",
                         "name": "Dr. Hamisi Kigwangalla",
-                        "title": "Minister of Tourism and Natural Resources", "paragraph": "Dr. Kigwangalla is a medical doctor, author and MP for Nzega constituency since 2010.
+                        "title": "Minister of Natural Resources and Tourism", "paragraph": "Dr. Kigwangalla is a medical doctor, author and MP for Nzega constituency since 2010.
 He was deputy Minister of Health from 2015 until his current appointment.
 As Minister of Natural Resources and Tourism, he has expanded the number of National Parks in the country from 16 to 21, started the \"Pori Kwa Pori\" campaign to tackle illegal logging in forest reserves, and has initiated a campaign to increase domestic wildlife tourism."
                     },
                     {